 • sudo or root access.

-• The git and openssl utilities installed (sudo apt install git openssl).
+• The git utility installed (sudo apt install git).

 1.1.
 Firewall Configuration (UFW Example)